Reliant Motors: Revival attempt

 Shortly after Reliant announced that production of the Robin would cease, production rights for the Reliant Robin were sold to a Sudbury-based firm called B&N Plastics, which redesigned major parts of the car.
 A deal was done where Reliant would supply the mechanical parts of the Reliant Robin to B&N Plastics and then the fibreglass skills of B&N Plastics would be used to build the vehicle and sell it under its own name.

 Production of the new Robin would begin in late 2001.
 The new car would be called the BN-1 Robin with no Reliant branding.
 The BN-2 model would be made with extras such as electric windows.
 The cost of the base model, the BN-1 Robin, was £10,000, but had all the features of the Robin 65, such as a leather interior.
 The BN-2 model had all these extras and more.

 However, after 30 to 40 cars were produced, Reliant could not supply the mechanical parts of the Reliant Robin as they had decided to end production of the Reliant 850 cc engine, which meant that the BN-1 Robin would need a redesign to use a different engine if production continued.

 B&N Plastics had already spent £100,000 on approving the Robin design so production could start.
 The company sought to find more investors to help fund further redesigns to keep the Robin alive but by early 2002, no investors were found and B&N Plastics ended its car production with over 200 orders unfulfilled.
 B&N Plastics ceased production in late 2002.

 In later years, it was revealed that B&N Plastics were planning to fit a Japanese K-car 660 cc three-cylinder engine and five-speed gearbox to make the Reliant Robin more modern.

 Final years

 Reliant produced 50 vehicles a week until 2001, when it finished production of its own models to focus on importing French Ligier microcars and motorcycles as well as the Piaggio Ape range of commercial vehicles.
 A final version of the Reliant Robin was produced with leather seats, metallic gold paint, alloy wheels, walnut dashboard, and some other luxurious features, which retailed for £10,000.
 The car was made in the company's 65th year of production, and so was named the Reliant Robin 65.

 Reliant Cars Ltd. was renamed Reliant Partsworld, and operates from the factory where the Robin was built.

 The old site of Reliant Motors, in Tamworth, was turned into a housing estate named Scimitar Park, after the Reliant Scimitar that the company produced.
 A number of streets in the estate were named after Reliant models as well, such as 'Robin Close'.
-The company produced up to two million vehicles over a 65-year history starting in 1935, and sold its cars in nine countries, including the Netherlands, India, and the Middle East.